The road leading from Nof HaGalil-TAAS to the Churchill recreation area will be closed for about two months, due to works

 Due to expansion plans on Road 375, archeological digs take place at the Livnim Ruin.
 Works are expected to conclude within a month or two.

-The restrooms at Mitzpe Modi'in and the HaPa'il Recreation Area are closed until further notice.
+The restrooms in the forest are closed until further notice.

 Starting July 4, the Canada Recreation Area on Road 386 will be closed due to works that are expected to conclude in 2026.